 - 5 Face Toner Benefits You Need to Know

 - So, What’s The Difference Between Toner and Astringent?

 - What is The Difference Between Toner and Essence?

 - Best Korean Beauty Toners to Try

 - Final Thoughts on the Benefits of Using Toner

 As an Amazon and Rewardstyle affiliate, we may earn a small commission for any purchases made through these links, but the price never changes for you.
 Click here for the disclosure statement.
 As always, we only recommend products we love.
 Pinky Promise.

 Toners are designed to restore the pH of the skin.
 What most people don’t know is that your skin’s natural pH is around 5.5.
 Most face cleansers have a high pH (around 7.5) and are considered “alkaline”.
 Toners help restore your skin’s pH balance after using a cleanser and also allow for better penetration of the products that follow.

 Toner is a serum designed to penetrate your skin quickly.
 It preps your skin with hydration and creates a good base for the rest of your skincare products.

 It’s important to note that not all toners are created equal.
 They are designed to help with skin concerns.
 So, your options are limitless.
-From toners that contain acids like glycolic acid to breakdown residual oil for oily or acne prone skin type, to antioxidants that provide anti-aging benefits and even anti-inflammatory ingredients to reduce redness and sooth the skin.
+From toners that contain acids like glycolic acid to break down residual oil for oily or acne-prone skin types, to antioxidants that provide anti-aging benefits and even anti-inflammatory ingredients to reduce redness and soothe the skin.